-Program Areas: Marine Fisheries, Coastal Resources Management, Tidelands Trust, GOMESA, Coastal Restoration and Resiliency, Grand Bay National Estuarine Research Reserve, Marine Patrol.
+Program Areas: Marine Fisheries, Coastal Resources Management, Tidelands Trust, GOMESA, Coastal Restoration and Resiliency, Grand Bay NERR, Marine Patrol.

-Bays, estuaries and near-shore coastal waters provide essential habitat for 96 percent of the marine fisheries species in the Southeast, and coastal and inland productivity play an important role in supporting offshore fisheries.
-MDMR increases fish habitat through artificial reef development and by supplying approved suitable material for use as artificial reefs.
+Bays, estuaries and near-shore coastal waters provide essential habitat for 96 percent of the marine fisheries species in the southeast, and coastal and inland productivity play an important role in supporting offshore fisheries.
+MDMR increases fish habitat through artificial reef development and shellfish restoration by supplying approved suitable material for use on reefs.
 Wetlands serve as habitat for many marine species, but also play an important role in protecting sensitive marine and estuarine habitats.
 Through issuing coastal wetlands permits, MDMR ensures that wetlands are managed in a manner that is protective of sensitive marine and estuarine habitats.
 Wetlands serve as habitat for many marine species, but also play an important role in protecting sensitive marine and estuarine habitats.
-Through issuing coastal wetlands permits, MDMR ensures that wetlands are managed in a manner that is protective of sensitive marine and estuarine habitats.